vishnusr90/smart-auto/README.md

     - ADMIN has the ability to add or remove cars from the inventory - This specifies the ability to immediately increment/decrement the count of the specific car by click of a button
     - ADMIN also has the ability to add a new type of car to the inventory
-    - BUYER can only view available cars and buy them
+    - BUYER can only view available cars and buy them if inventory exists

 ## Login Credentials